callnoah2/bingo_cards/doc/Plan.md

 ### Problems:
 I am getting an index error when I am trying to add the numbers to the card.
 I cannot figure it out.
+* The issue was caused beacuse I was iterating with the wrong variable.
+I am getting a new error when I try to print the card, I have seen a few different error messages as I have made changes, Nothing has worked so far.

+I also have to input things twice for some reason.
+I think it is because I am validating the users responce two times.

 ## Phase 3: Testing and Debugging (tag name `tested`)